facebookresearch/faiss/benchs/README.md

 ## GPU experiments

-The benchmarks below run a Titan X GPU.
-They are also a good starting point for further optimization, because
+The benchmarks below run 1 or 4 Titan X GPUs and reproduce the results of the "GPU paper".
+They are also a good starting point on how to use GPU Faiss.

-### Exact search on SIFT1M
+### Search on SIFT1M

 See above on how to get SIFT1M into subdirectory sift1M/.
 The script [`bench_gpu_sift1m.py`](bench_gpu_sift1m.py) reproduces the "exact k-NN time" plot in the ArXiv paper, and the SIFT1M numbers.